Aili1004/Project-01/README.md

 - Restaurant users can only add new restaurants, update and delete if they have an account with RateIT.
 - Restaurant users can only update or delete a restaurant if they are currently logged in and is the original restaurant owner.
 They are not supposed to update or delete the restaurant that belongs to other restaurant owners.
 - All users have the abilities to share every page of the app.
 - When adding a new restaurant, users are only able to add one image initially.
 However, they can add more images later when they update the restaurant.
-The images they added will be shown as gallary in the 'show' page.
+The images they added will be shown as gallaries of the restaurant.

 -------------------------

 ## **Functionalities I would like to add if had more time**
-- Google Map;
+- Google Map.
 - When normal users logged in, they should be able to see all the comments they have posted.
 - Separate normal users and restaurant users, so that normal users are not able to see Restaurants option in menu bar; same as restaurant users.
 - Add mandatory fields for the forms.